civicrm/probot-civicrm/README.md

-# probot-civicrm-autoresponder
+# probot-civicrm

-> a GitHub App built with [probot](https://github.com/probot/probot) that
+A GitHub App built with [probot](https://github.com/probot/probot) that integrates with `civicrm.org` services.

 ## Setup